marko-js/marko/docs/core-tags.md

 > </for>
 > ```

-#### Iterating over an objects properties
+### Iterating over an object's properties

-Much like the [`for...in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop in javascript, providing an `in` attribute will iterate over the provided objects properties.
-The current property name and its value will be provided as [tag parameters](./syntax.md#tag-body-parameters).
+Much like the [`for...in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop in javascript, providing an `in` attribute will iterate an objects properties.
+The current property name and its value will be provided as [tag parameters](./syntax.md#parameters).

+_Marko Source:_

 ```marko
 <ul>